-This initial screening of the over 78 LTCE plans resulted in the identification of a final set of 32 LTCE plans that were assessed to identify the recommended resource plan and the common no regret / minimum regret elements of across plans with merit.
+This initial screening of the over 78 LTCE plans resulted in the identification of a final set of 34 LTCE plans59 that were assessed to identify the recommended resource plan and the common no regret / minimum regret elements across the plans with perceived merit.

-Note that Scenario 2 is not included in the final 32 LTCE considered as it was dropped based in the initial screen and in accordance to PREB.
+Note that Scenario 2 is not included in the final 34 LTCE considered as it was dropped from further analysis based on the results of the initial screen and in accordance with PREB's Orders.

-Exhibit 8-1 below provide the NPV results of the 32 LTCE plans with their Scenario, Strategy, For the determination of the NPV, we need a discount rate applicable to PREPA as a public utility; for this we selected we 9% (6.86% on a real dollar basis) as this was the same discount rate used in the first IRP and it is based on the assumption that PREPA (or its successors) is able to resolve its current financial issues and can borrow the capital at this rate.
+Exhibit 8-1 below provides the main results of the 34 LTCE plans with their Scenario, Strategy.
+For the determination of the NPV, we used a discount rate applicable to PREPA as a public utility; for this we selected we 9% (6.86% on a real dollar basis) as this was the same discount rate used in the first IRP and it is based on the assumption that PREPA (or its successors) is able to resolve its current financial issues and can finance its capital expenditures at this rate.